The Four Seasons (1981 film): Release

-The film had its premiere at the Denver International Film Festival on April 30, 1981 before opening May 22.
+The film had its premiere at the Denver International Film Festival on April 30, 1981, before opening May 22.

 Reception

 The Four Seasons was a critical and box office success.
 Produced on a budget of $6.5 million, the film grossed $50,427,646, making it the ninth highest-grossing film of 1981.
-It holds a 76% "Fresh" rating on the review aggregate website Rotten Tomatoes from 17 reviews.
+It holds a 68% "Fresh" rating on the review aggregate website Rotten Tomatoes from 19 reviews.

 The film also renewed interest in the Vivaldi concerti after which it was named and which its musical score included.

 Awards and nominations

+Spinoffs

+The film spawned a CBS series in 1984 produced by Alda and starring Jack Weston and Tony Roberts.

+The film was adapted by Tina Fey, Lang Fisher, and Tracey Wigfield into a Netflix TV series of the same name.
+Among others, it stars Fey and Steve Carell.